 (SOUNDBITE OF ROARING CROWD)

 CARLI LLOYD: I saw that one coming and, you know, I was hovering around the box.
-And I just took off on a sprint, sprinted past Abby and just made sure it went in.
+And I just took off on a sprint and sprinted past Abby, and just made sure it went in.
 And it was a great feeling.

-BERKES: Now, here's the thing about Carli Lloyd.
-She was a benchwarmer before the Olympics, not quite ready for prime time.
+BERKES: Now, here's the thing about Carli Lloyd - she was a benchwarmer before the Olympics; not quite ready for prime time.
 Another player was injured, and she was called up.
-And to underscore the wisdom of that, in the 54th minute, Lloyd did it again, firing a shot from just outside the penalty box and beyond the outstretched body of Japanese keeper Miho Fukumoto.
+And to underscore the wisdom of that, in the 54th minute, Lloyd did it again; firing a shot from just outside the penalty box, and beyond the outstretched body of Japanese keeper Miho Fukumoto.
+American coach Pia Sundhage.

 (SOUNDBITE OF ROARING CROWD)

-UNIDENTIFIED MAN #2: Ladies and gentlemen.
+UNIDENTIFIED ANNOUNCER #2: Ladies and gentlemen.
 Gold medalists and Olympic champions, representing the United States of America.

 (SOUNDBITE OF CHEERS)

 Howard Berkes, NPR News, London.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.